CARYSIL SURFACES LIMITED

 - Persistent Cookies – These files stay in one of a browser’s subfolder until they are deleted manually or your browser deletes them based on the duration period contained within the persistent cookie’s file.
 You can set your browser to automatically remove these cookies on logging off.

-- Social Sharing – Enabling you to share Sylmar Technology stories and page content via social media components, like Facebook and Twitter.
+- Social Sharing – Enabling you to share Carysil Surfaces stories and page content via social media components, like Facebook and Twitter.

 - Analytics – We like to anonymously keep track of user behaviour to help us keep our website content relevant and up to date.
 It’s also useful to identify trends of how people navigate through our websites.